micro-manager/micro-manager.github.io/_pages/Using_Eclipse.md

 layout: page
 ---

-{% include Note text="These instructions are not up to date.
+{% include notice icon="info" content="These instructions are not up to date.
 If you are just looking for a way to use a Java IDE, see the instructions for [[Using Netbeans]]." %}

 1. Download and install [Eclipse Kepler](http://www.eclipse.org/).
 It was formerly claimed that ne can't use the newer Luna, Mars, etc